-Jaqueline J. Gonzalez and Stephanie Robinson have been working in conjunction with each other on menstrual activism since 2011.
-Stephanie presented her research on menstrual activism at the Moral Panics of Sexuality conference held at Arizona State University in October 2011; and both Jaqueline and Stephanie presented a poster on menstrual activism at the National Women’s Studies Association Conference held in Oakland, CA in November of 2012.
-Jaqueline and Stephanie have been cultivating ideas with other feminist research groups at their institution (Arizona State University) and Jaqueline’s current university, Brandeis; and Jaqueline has worked with the community to develop comprehensive sex education that includes a thorough explanation and education of alternative menstrual products, women’s bodies and reproductive systems and contraceptive options.
-Jaqueline and Stephanie are co-founders the Menstrual Activist Research Collective, M.A.R.C.
+Jax J. Gonzalez and Stephanie Robinson have been working in conjunction with each other on menstrual activism since 2011.
+Stephanie presented her research on menstrual activism at the Moral Panics of Sexuality conference held at Arizona State University in October 2011; and both Jax and Stephanie presented a poster on menstrual activism at the National Women’s Studies Association Conference held in Oakland, CA in November of 2012.
+Jax and Stephanie have been cultivating ideas with other feminist research groups at their institution (Arizona State University) and Jaqueline’s current university, University of Colorado, Boulder; and Jax has worked with the community to develop gender inclusive comprehensive sex education that includes a thorough explanation and education of alternative menstrual products, reproductive systems and contraceptive options.
+Jax and Stephanie are co-founders the Menstrual Activist Research Collective, M.A.R.C.

-Jax J. Gonzalez is a current graduate student at Brandeis University persuing a joint Masters degree in Sociology and Women, Gender & Sexuality Studies.
-She graduated from Arizona State University in 2014 with dual Bachelor of Science degrees in Sociology and Women’s and Gender studies.
-Her undergraduate thesis focused on elementary health education, and how neo-liberal politics have affected educator’s ability to teach the subject successfully.
-Her graduate research explores how educators navigate teaching the taboo in public schools.
-When she is not working on research, she is a teaching fellow and gets to work with incoming undergraduates in a variety of disciplines.
+Jax J. Gonzalez MA received their Masters Degree in Sociology and Women, Gender & Sexuality Studies in 2015 from Brandeis University.
+They are a current graduate student at University of Colorado Boulder pursuing a PhD degree in Sociology and Women, Gender & Sexuality Studies.
+Their undergraduate thesis focused on elementary health education, and how neo-liberal politics have affected educator’s ability to teach the subject successfully.
+Their graduate research explores how educators navigate teaching the taboo in public schools, and how to develop gender inclusive language .
+When Jax is not working on research, they are a teaching fellow and gets to work with incoming undergraduates in a variety of disciplines.